franklo8/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-pointers, arrays and string continue
+more of pointers, arrays and strings